void

 Karte des Bezirkes Krummau

-Krumlovsko is mentioned on the train from Budějovice to Bruck an der Leitha - Királyhida.
+Krumlovsko is mentioned on the train from Budějovice to Bruck-Királyhida.
 The author remarked that 12.
-Kompanie consisted of Germans from Krumlovsko and Kašperské Hory and that the company were singing and yelling all the time.
+Kompanie consisted of Germans from Krumlovsko and Kašperské Hory and that the company were always singing and shouting.

 Background

-Krumlovsko is a common term for the area around Krumlov but here the author probably refers to hejtmanství Krumlov, one of the five political districts that Infanterieregiment Nr.
-91 was recruited from.
+Krumlovsko is a common term for the area around Krumlov, but here, the author probably refers to hejtmanství Krumlov, one of the five political districts from which Infanterieregiment Nr.
+91 was recruited.

-According to the 1910 census Krumlovsko had 61,068 inhabitants of which 15,729 (25 per cent) reported Czech as their mother tongue, the rest were German speakers.
+According to the 1910 census, Krumlovsko had 61,068 inhabitants, of whom 15,729 (25 per cent) reported Czech as their everyday language.
+The rest were German speakers.

 Wann ich kumm